Ckokoski/cybersecurity-portfolio/README.md

 # Christopher Kokoski's Cybersecurity Portfolio

-This portfolio contains hands-on projects in vulnerability analysis, system hardening, and threat mitigation.
-I am building a foundation in defensive security (Blue Team) to become a more effective offensive operator (Red Teamer).
-This repository serves as a living document of my skills, methodologies, and progress.
+This portfolio showcases hands-on applications of cybersecurity principles in vulnerability analysis, system hardening, and threat mitigation.
+The projects documented here reflect a practitioner's approach to security, emphasizing that a robust understanding of defense (Blue Team) is critical to executing effective offensive (Red Team) operations.

 ---